Introduction:

 This is for all true followers.

-So you think you're going to stand for Jesus and Satan's kids aren't going to hate you?
+So you think you're gonna stand for Jesus and Satan's kids aren't gonna hate you?

 Let's not be so naive.